-Santa Rosa Lake State Park is located on the plains of New Mexico just seven miles north of Santa Rosa.
-The park has an elevation near 4800 ft.
+Santa Rosa Lake State Park, located on the plains of New Mexico, is just seven miles north of the city of Santa Rosa.
+The park has an elevation near 4,800 feet.
 Just a short distance from the famed Route 66, it is a great location to stop in for a night or weekend while on a road trip.
 The state park is full of activities such as hiking, birdwatching, and fishing.
-Santa Rosa Lake is 3500 acres and provides endless activities such as boating, swimming, and other water sports.
+Santa Rosa Lake is 3,500 acres and provides endless activities such as boating, swimming, and other water sports.
 Scenic trails to and around the lake are accessible from within the Rocky Point camping area.

-The construction of Santa Rosa Lake and dam were authorized by the flood control act of 1954.
+The flood control act of 1954 authorized the construction of Santa Rosa Lake and the dam.
 The project was completed in 1981.
 As the first major dam along the Pecos River, Santa Rosa Lake provides irrigation storage, flood control, and sediment retention.
 The area is managed and maintained by the New Mexico State Parks department.
-Stop by the Visitor’s Center during your stay to learn more about the history of the area and the construction of the reservoir and dam.
+Stop by the Visitor Center during your stay to learn more about the history of the area and the construction of the reservoir and dam.

 There are two campgrounds within the state park, Rocky Point and Juniper Park.
-Rocky Point Campground is more popular to RVers Many campsites in Rocky Point have water and electric hookups though others in that camping area and Juniper Park Campground are dry.
-Some sites are available for reservation, while others are first-come, first served.
+Rocky Point Campground is more popular for RVers.
+Many campsites in Rocky Point have water and electrical hookups, though others in that camping area, as well as the Juniper Park Campground, are dry.
+Some sites are available for reservation, while others are first-come, first-served.
 The peak season to visit is in the late spring and summer months.
-If visiting in the winter be aware of seasonal closures that may impact some campgrounds or camping loops.
+If visiting in the winter, be aware of seasonal closures that may impact some campgrounds or camping loops.

 RV Rentals in Santa Rosa Lake State Park